Table of Contents

-For more than thirty years, I’ve witnessed the frustration of family members, friends and patients attempting to select the right sunscreen.
+Is natural sunscreen natural, really?
+For more than thirty years, I’ve witnessed the frustration of family members, friends, and patients attempting to select the right sunscreen.
 The sheer number of over-the-counter products available in stores and online overwhelms the best of us.
+There are too many choices!
 There are bottles and jars, tubes and pumps, and products with and without fragrance.
-Sunscreens adorn the shelves with SPF’s ranging between 15 and 100+.
-Some products sell cost very little and others command high prices.
+Sunscreens adorn the shelves with SPFs ranging between 15 and 100+.
+Some products cost very little, and others command high prices.
 How does the average consumer know which to choose?

-In 2014, I created FryFace.com, a completely free science-based online product selector to provide direction for interested consumers.
-I carefully review ingredient listings for this website and include only sunscreens manufactured by reputable companies, contain a broad spectrum UVA/UVB protection, as recommended by the American Academy of Dermatology, and have a minimum rating of SPF 30.
+In 2014, I created FryFace.com, a free science-based online product selector to help guide interested consumers.
+I carefully review ingredient listings for this website and include only sunscreens manufactured by reputable companies, contain a broad-spectrum UVA/UVB protection, are recommended by the American Academy of Dermatology, and have a minimum rating of SPF 30.

 Manufacturers frequently send me product samples to review.
 They want feedback on effectiveness, marketing and substantiation of claims found on the label.
 Ultimately, the manufacturers want their goods added to the FryFace database of effective, affordable and available products.